alexissinglaire/supergateway/README.md

 Useful for integrating remote SSE MCP servers into local command-line environments.

 You can also pass headers when sending requests.
-This is useful for authentication (if you activate --envHeader ensure there is correspondent environment varibale being created):
+This is useful for authentication (if you activate --envHeader ensure there is/are correspondent environment variables being created):

 ```bash
 npx -y supergateway \